-+ Check out Soundfly’s brand new mentored online course, The Art of Hip-Hop Production, to learn the nuances of producing beats, arranging tracks, and creative sampling techniques in hip-hop’s various subgenres.
-Free preview here.
++ Check out Soundfly’s acclaimed online course The Art of Hip-Hop Production to learn the nuances of producing beats, arranging tracks, and creative sampling techniques.
+Preview for free or subscribe for unlimited access for only $39.

 The kick drum can be the defining element of a song — so if it’s not working, your tracks will lack that special crack.
 Picking the right kick sample is crucial for giving your tracks impact.
 Our friends at LANDR just released the “50 Best Free Kick Samples” sample pack, which got us thinking…

 What makes a kick drum good?
 And how do you pick the right kicks for your tracks?